Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     match mem_op.op {
-        // If the mem op reads from the public tape, record it in the tape polyn ReadPrimary => new_evals.tr_tape.update(mem_op.to_ff_notime(), chal),
+        // If the mem op reads from the public tape, record it in the tape polyn ReadPrimary => new_evals.tr_tape_accessed.update(mem_op.to_ff_notime(), chal),
         // If the mem op reads from the private tape, don't record anything ReadAux => (),
-        // Otherwise, put the memory operation in the time-sorted execution mem.
+        // Otherwise, put the memory operation in the time-sorted execution transcript.
 If this is
-        // padding, then that's fine, because there's as much padding here as in the memory transcript _ => new_evals.time_tr_exec.update(mem_op.to_ff(), chal),
+        // padding, then that's fine, because there's as much padding here as in the memory
+        // transcript
+        _ => new_evals.time_tr_exec.update(mem_op.to_ff(), chal),
     }